geokyr/ece-ntua-internet-applications/README.md

 There is a folder with practice problems.
 Most of these were solved during the lab hours of the course.
 These cover the following topics.

 - Java Programming
-- Web Development - HTML, CSS, JavaScript, AJAX
+- Web Development (HTML, CSS, JavaScript, AJAX)
-- Desktop Application Development - Java Swing
+- Desktop Application Development (Java Swing)
-- Database Management and Integration - SQL
+- Database Management and Integration (SQL)
 - Multithreading
 - Data Serialization
 - JavaServer Pages (JSP)